Azerbaijan Airlines plane crash: Is Russia responsible? – DW – 12/27/2024

 What happened on Christmas morning?

 The plane wasn't supposed to land in Aktau.
-The aircraft had taken off from Baku on Wednesday morning and was about to land in Grozny, Russia, an area that has recently been heavily targeted by Ukrainian drones, when something happened to it that some survivors later described as a collision with a bird.
+The aircraft had taken off from Baku, in Azerbaijan, on Wednesday morning and was due to land in Grozny, Russia, an area that has recently been heavily targeted by Ukrainian drones, when something happened to it that some survivors later described as a collision with a bird.

 Videos of the emergency landing near Aktau show the plane gaining altitude, then sharply descending before crashing to the ground and catching fire.
 Other videos showed the wrecked aircraft lying in the field.